alphagov/forms-admin/README.md

 cd forms-admin

 # 2. Run the setup script
-make setup
+bin/setup
 ```

-`make setup` runs `bin/setup` which is idempotent, so you can also run it whenever you pull new changes.
+The setup script is idempotent, so you can also run it whenever you pull new changes.

 ### Secrets vs Settings